-Introducing Ban Chiang
+Welcome to Ban Chiang

-What's now one of Southeast Asia's most important archaeological sites was discovered quite accidentally in 1966.
-Stephen Young, a student from Harvard, tripped while walking through the area and found the rim of a buried pot right under his nose.
+What's now one of Southeast Asia's most important archaeological finds, Ban Chiang (บ้านเชียง) was brought to the world's attention accidentally in 1966 when a sociology student from Harvard tripped while walking through the area and found the rim of a buried pot right under his nose.
 Looking around he noticed many more and speculated that this might be a burial site.
 He was right.
-Serious excavations began soon after and over a million pottery pieces and dozens of human skeletons were unearthed.
-The now iconic burnt-ochre swirl-design pottery (made between 300 BC and AD 200) is just one of many styles these people created over the years.
-Researchers also found the earliest evidence of the manufacture of metal tools – they began working bronze around 2000 BC – in the region.
-The area was declared a Unesco World Heritage Site in 1992.
+Serious excavations began soon after and a treasure trove of artefacts and dozens of human skeletons were unearthed.
+The museum is one of Thailand's best and one excavation site was left open.